Screen System

 • You manually closed the game with the close-game command.

-• The game crashed when executing some command.
+• The game crashes.

 Note